Anders Johan Lexell: Foreign trip

 In 1775, the Swedish King appointed Lexell to a chair of the mathematics department at the University of Åbo with permission to stay at St. Petersburg for another three years to finish his work there; this permission was later prolonged for two more years.
 Hence, in 1780, Lexell was supposed to leave St. Petersburg and return to Sweden, which would have been a great loss for the Russian Academy of Sciences.
 Therefore, Director Domashnev proposed that Lexell travel to Germany, England, and France and then to return to St. Petersburg via Sweden.
-Lexell made the trip and, to the Academy's pleasure, got a discharge from the Swedish King and returned to St. Petersburg in 1781, after more than a year of absence, very satisfied with his trip.
+The Academy offered him this journey on the condition that he relinquish his professorship at the University of Åbo — effectively asking him to choose between Finland and Russia.
+Lexell accepted the condition, made the trip and, to the Academy's pleasure, got a discharge from the Swedish King and returned to St. Petersburg in 1781, after more than a year of absence, very satisfied with his trip.

 Sending academicians abroad was quite rare at that time (as opposed to the early years of the Russian Academy of Sciences), so Lexell willingly agreed to make the trip.
 He was instructed to write his itinerary, which without changes was signed by Domashnev.
 The aims were as follows: since Lexell would visit major observatories on his way, he should learn how they were built, note the number and types of scientific instruments used, and if he found something new and interesting he should buy the plans and design drawings.
 He should also learn everything about cartography and try to get new geographic, hydrographic, military, and mineralogic maps.
 He should also write letters to the Academy regularly to report interesting news on science, arts, and literature.